Trans man: Transitioning

-Originally, the term trans men referred specifically to female-to-male transsexual people who underwent hormone replacement therapy (HRT) or sex reassignment surgery (SRS), (Note: The term sex reassignment surgery was initially used, but this is now generally known as gender-affirming surgery (GAS) or gender-confirmation surgery (GCS)) or both.
+Originally, the term trans men referred specifically to female-to-male transsexual people who underwent masculinizing hormone therapy or masculinizing surgery, (Note: The term sex reassignment surgery was initially used, but this is now generally known as gender-affirming surgery (GAS) or gender-confirmation surgery (GCS)) or both.
 The definition of transition has broadened to include theories of psychological development or complementary methods of self-acceptance.
 Many of those who identify as transgender face gender dysphoria.

 Transsexual and transgender men may seek medical interventions such as hormones and surgery to make their bodies as congruent as possible with their gender presentation.
 However, many transgender and transsexual men cannot afford or choose not to undergo surgery or hormone replacement therapy.

 Many who have not undergone top surgery choose to bind their breasts.
 There are a few different methods of binding, including using sports bras and specially made binders (which can be vest-type, or wrap-around style).
 Tape or bandages are often depicted in popular culture.

 Some trans men might also decide to pack, to create a phallic bulge in the crotch of clothing.
 However, this is not universal.
 Trans men who decide to pack may use anything from rolled up socks to specially made packers, which resemble a penis.
 Some packers are also created for trans men to be able to urinate through them (stand-to-pee, or STP, devices), or for sexual penetration or other sexual activity (known as "pack-and-play").

 Transitioning might involve some or all of the following steps: